stackrox/collector/docs/troubleshooting.md

 branch.
 The reporting filters out distinctly different results with small median difference, to not bother without significant reasons, e.g. differences in CPU utilization less than 1% and in memory less than 10 MiB are ignored.
-Keep in mind, that false-positives are definitely possible due to the noisyness of the CI platform.
+Keep in mind that false-positives are definitely possible due to the noisiness of the CI platform.

 If for development purposes it's necessary to update the baseline from a PR,